Skip to content

 PowerShell if statement syntax

-The syntax of if statements in PowerShell is pretty basic and resembles other coding languages.
+The syntax of an if statement in PowerShell is straightforward and resembles other coding languages.

 if (condition) {statement or command}